There’s a revolution happening. And it’snot going to be quiet.

 Dave Lordan is a multi-genre writer, performer, editor, and educator.
 He has been described as Ireland’s most vital and courageous poet, and a performer of electrifying intensity.
 Lordan provides a portal to the inspirational power of the spoken and written word, and is currently one of Ireland’s leading educators in creative writing.

 Dave returns to this years Festival to live stream events & interviews with festival performers and attendees over the course of the weekend.

 Dave’s poem ‘The Lost tribe of the Wicklow mountains’ was covered by Christy Moore on his album Lily

 Sam Clague is a musician and songwriter from Clonakilty, Cork.
 He lives and works in Cork City, playing primarily as a jazz guitarist and also his own unique brand of original music.
 Jazz and folk influences blend together to make a form of kaleidoscopic chamber music, driven by intricate guitar arrangements and accompanied by psychedelic orchestral sounds.
-His debut EP “Balloons” was released in 2015 at the Clonakillty Guitar Festival.
-He plans to release his follow up E.P. at the festival in september this year.
+His debut EP “Balloons” was released in 2015 at the Clonakillty International Guitar Festival.

 “Sam’s writing is unique.
 He writes from the heart and creates his own world – his own sound world and lyric world.
 As well as that his musicianship is beyond reproach – capable of capturing many genres with multi instrumental abilities” – Carl Corcoran (former Presenter of The Blue of the Night)